ISISNeutronMuon/MDMC/doc/how-to/use-MDMC/reusing-refinement.rst

 .. note::

-    MDMC will not add the ``.h5`` suffix to the names of the file.
-This will not break the file but it is suggested to be added to the end of the file name to make the file easier to find.
+    MDMC will not add the ``.h5`` extension to the name of the file and will use exactly the name you define.
+    Not specifying this will not break the file but it is recommended, as some operating systems rely on the extension to work out the appropriate reader, as well as simply making the file easier to find.

 Examples
 --------
 .. code-block::

-        control = Control(simulation=simulation,
+        control = Control(simulation=simulation,https://mdanse.readthedocs.io/en/latest/pages/T_sim.html
                     exp_datasets=exp_datasets,
                     fit_parameters=fit_parameters,
                     MD_steps=570,